What I Wish Heart Patients Knew About TAVR

 2. TAVR will help you feel better, but it’s not the solution to all your health problems.

-If you’re a candidate for TAVR, it means you’re a high-risk patient: you might be at an advanced age, or have comorbidities like diabetes, kidney dysfunction, heart disease, or other serious health conditions.
+If you’re a candidate for TAVR, it means you’re an intermediate- or high-risk patient: you might be at an advanced age, or have comorbidities like diabetes, kidney dysfunction, heart disease, or other serious health conditions.
 One thing I emphasize to patients is that, while they will feel markedly better after their TAVR procedure, it won’t fix all of their problems.
 I think sometimes patients come in with the expectation that it’s an easy procedure that will make them instantly better, and that’s not the case.
 The valve may be fixed and the heart may be fixed, but their other issues—both mental and physical—are not going to be automatically fixed as well.
 That’s why it’s so important to have support from family members who will help patients through the recovery and encourage them to continue improving their health.